Market

 Muskoka Real Estate | Q1 2026 Statistics for Homes & Cottages

 A split picture to open the year.
 Waterfront cottage sales fell again while residential home sales moved higher.
-Both segments are dealing with more days on market and more cautious buyers and the tariff uncertainty that arrived in late January hasn't helped either segment.
+Both segments are seeing more cautious buyers and the tariff uncertainty that arrived in late January hasn’t helped.

 Two Markets, Two Very Different Stories

 What explains the gap?
-In part it's the nature of the purchase.
 A Muskoka home under $700,000 is a practical decision.
 People need to live somewhere and rate cuts help make the math work.
-A $1.5M waterfront cottage is a discretionary call, often made with surplus capital and confidence about the future.
-When the economic outlook clouds over as it did sharply in late January and February with the emerging tariff situation many discretionary buyers pause.
+A $1.5M waterfront cottage is a discretionary call, made with surplus capital and confidence about the future.
+When the economic outlook clouds over — as it did sharply in late January with the tariff situation — many discretionary buyers pause.

 Waterfront Cottages